Coxeter categories and quantum groups: Introduction

-Let now $ D$ be a labelled diagram.\footnote{ A labelling on a diagram $ D$ is the additional data of integers $m_{ij}\in\{2,\dots,\infty\}$ for any two vertices $i\neq j$ in $ D$, such that $m_{ij}=m_{ji}$ and $m_{ij}=2$ if $i\perp j$. } A braided Coxeter category of type $ D$ consists of the following four pieces of data. \begin{enumerate} \item \emph{Diagrammatic categories.} For any subdiagram $B\subseteq D$, a braided tensor category $\Q_B$. \item \emph{Restriction functors.} For any pair of subdiagrams $B'\subseteq B$, and maximal nested set $\F$ on $B$ relative to $B'$, a monoidal functor $F_\F:\Q_B\to\Q_{B'}$. \item \emph{De Concini--Procesi associators.} For any maximal nested sets on $\F,\G$ on $B/B'$, an isomorphism of monoidal functors
+A braided Coxeter category of type $ D$ consists of the following five pieces of data. \begin{enumerate} \item \emph{Diagrammatic categories.} For any subdiagram $B\subseteq D$, a braided monoidal category $\C_B$. \item \emph{Restriction functors.} For any pair of subdiagrams $B'\subseteq B$, and maximal nested set $\F$ on $B$ relative to $B'$, a monoidal functor $F_\F:\C_B\to\C_{B'}$. \item \emph{De Concini--Procesi associators.} For any $B'\subseteq B$, and \mnss $\F,\G$ on $B$ relative to $B'$, an isomorphism of monoidal functors